ehsanyousefzadehasl/MMCC/README.md

 - Memory Consistency Model
 - Memory Model

 Memory consistecy is a precise, architecturally visible definition of the shared memory correctness.
 It provides rules about loads and stores and how they act upon memory.
+When we say correctness, we mean not violating the program order which is arranged by the programmer.
+If any architect is going to change the order of accesses to the memory, he has to do it in a way that the result is not going to be something else than what is specified in the program by the programmer.

 As a part of this consistency model support, the hardware provides cache coherence (coherence).